All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 (left) Annunciation by Domenico Cresti aka il Passignano (ca 1591), see another of his works at S. Maria Maggiore; (right) Crucifixion by Scipione Pulzone aka il Gaetano (1592)

 Many chapels of the church were already decorated before the completion of the façade.
 Their altarpieces are a repertory of paintings of the late XVIth century.
 That by Passignano anticipates patterns, such as the illusionistic depiction of Heaven, which will prevail during the following century, while that by Pulzone is much more composed and the dark background helps the viewer focusing on the small number of subjects, a characteristic of many paintings by Caravaggio, e.g. Madonna dei Pellegrini.
-The ceiling of the main nave was decorated with stuccoes and paintings in 1647-1666 by Pietro da Cortona and other artists.

 February the 2nd 1659.
 It beginning